codeHusky/CraftBay/README.md

 # CraftBay

+### This fork fixes a ton of stupid problems with this plugin's current state.
+Use with caution.
 Auction off your precious items!
 CraftBay is an auctioning system that allows players to trade their items by bidding for them.
 After a set amount of time, the highest bid wins.
 Payment is handled via **Vault**.

 ## Links